VeronikaHordus/Homepage/README.md

 # Homepage
 My first personal website.
-Basically it is just a resume
+Basically it is just a resume.
+Initial README Commit